 What is Native American Heritage Month?

-Estimates say there were 50 to 100 million people living in North America at the time of European contact over 500 years ago.
-Those people had been living in the Americas for thousands of years by the time the New World was ‘discovered’.
+Estimates say at the time of European contact over 500 years ago, there were 50 to 100 million people living in North America.
+Those people had been living in the Americas for thousands of years by the time the New World was ‘discovered’ by Europeans.
+Over the following centuries, the newcomers and existing peoples had many interactions, some good, some bad*.
 Just like today, each group of people living in the Americas had their own customs, traditions, beliefs, languages, and mores.
 They had partnerships and rivalries with one another, as well as with the newcomers.
-It all adds up to a fascinating and rich heritage.
+It all adds up to a fascinating and rich history.

-Films and storybooks can boil ‘Native Americans’ down to a simple stereotype.
-The truth is there isn’t just one kind of Native American.
+Films and storybooks sometimes boil ‘Native Americans’ down to a simple stereotype.
+The truth is, there isn’t just one kind of Native American.
 There are almost 8 million persons in the United States who claim Native ancestry.
-Many more Indigenous people live in Canada, Mexico, and throughout the Americas.
+And many more American Indigenous people live in Canada, Mexico, and throughout Central and South America.

 There are currently 574 Native American tribes**, each with unique identities, struggles, and triumphs.
 Contact with Europeans, other non-Native peoples, and with one another have shaped their histories.
 Native American*** Heritage Month is a chance to explore the realities of our shared history.
 We can challenge preconceptions we may have about Native cultures.
 We can work to appreciate ways that Native peoples continue to contribute to the United States today.

 Below are some books that explore different beliefs, folk stories, histories, and perspectives.
-We have included as many Own Voices**** works as possible.
+We have included as many works as possible from Native and Indigenous voices.
 We hope everyone takes this chance to learn something new about the Indigenous peoples of the area now known as the United States of America.

 Click the PDFs to open; click a cover to jump to the catalog to check out the book.
 Right click and choose “Open In New Tab” if you want to keep the map open.
 Note, this book selection only scratches the surface!